hfp/mpirun/README.md

   -i input-file.in
 ```

 The above assumes 'mpirun.sh' and 'mpirun.py' to be reachable as well as the runtime environment ready for execution (compiler runtime, and other dependencies).
-The Shell script further relies on the 'micinfo' tool.
+The Shell script further relies on the 'micinfo' tool to introspect the system hardware.
 The latter allows for example to avoid using multiple host sockets in case there is only one coprocessor attached to a dual-socket node (avoids to perform data transfers from/to a “remote” coprocessor).
 Any default provided by the launcher script “mpirun.sh” can be overridden on the command line (still being able to leverage all the other defaults).

 Instructions
 ============